ansible/awx/docs/auth/oauth.md

 ## Application Functions

-This page lists OAuth 2 utility endpoints used for authorization, token refresh and revoke.
+This page lists OAuth2 utility endpoints used for authorization, token refresh and revoke.
 Note endpoints other than `/api/o/authorize/` are not meant to be used in browsers and do not support HTTP GET.
-The endpoints here strictly follow [RFC specs for OAuth 2](https://tools.ietf.org/html/rfc6749), so please use that for detailed reference.
+The endpoints here strictly follow [RFC specs for OAuth2](https://tools.ietf.org/html/rfc6749), so please use that for detailed reference.
 Below are some examples to demonstrate the typical usage of these endpoints in AWX context (note that the AWX net location defaults to `http://localhost:8013` in these examples).